lgvverde/simple-fleet-management-frontend/README.md

 # Simple Fleet Management
-### A simple CRUD to use some React and Javascript skills.
+### A simple CRUD to show some React and Javascript skills.

 ## Let's start
 ### Requirements